 Further to the construction of at-site ombrian curves, the simplified fitting facilitates the parameter estimation for large regions with many stations simultaneously.
 Regional modelling of ombrian curves is particularly complex due to the need to account for spatial dependence together with the increased variability of rainfall extremes in space.
 A framework for the parsimonious regional ombrian modelling for any point in a given area was recently provided by Iliopoulou et al. (2022).
 Its application to the Thessaly region, a 13 700 km2 water district of Greece with varying topography and hydrometeorological properties, was based on a common ombrian model structure, except for a spatially varying scale parameter which is itself modelled by a spatial smoothing model for the 24 h average annual rainfall maxima that employs elevation as an additional explanatory variable.
 The fitting is performed on the pooled all-stations data using K-moments that allows both for reliable high-order moment estimation and simultaneous handling of space-dependence bias.
+An even more comprehensive method was subsequently applied to the entire territory of Greece (Koutsoyiannis et al., 2023a).

-Digression 8.F: Tail index of rainfall intensity worldwide
+Digression 8.G: Upper-tail index of rainfall intensity worldwide

 Both the full ombrian model and the simplified ombrian relationships share the same parameters ξ and α .
-The tail index ξ determines the behaviour of the distribution tail and it is the most difficult to estimate.
-In the examples of Uccle (Digression 8.D) and Bologna (Digression 8.E) the available data sets were quite long and supported a reliable estimate of the parameter ξ , which was found 0.194 for Uccle and 0.121 for Bologna.
+The upper-tail index ξ determines the behaviour of the distribution upper tail and it is the most difficult to estimate.
+In the examples of Uccle (Digression 8.E) and Bologna (Digression 8.F) the available data sets were quite long and supported a reliable estimate of the parameter ξ , which was found 0.194 for Uccle and 0.121 for Bologna.
 However, for short data records this is not possible and thus it is useful to refer to the global behaviour as revealed from the analyses of global data sets.

-For years, the most prevailing model for rainfall extremes was the Gumbel distribution, which entails an exponential tail of the parent distribution, or $\xi = 0$.
+For years, the most prevailing model for rainfall extremes was the Gumbel distribution, which entails an exponential upper tail of the parent distribution, or $\xi = 0$.
 This is the smallest possible value for a distribution that is unbounded from above.
 Unjustified specification of ξ to its smallest possible value results in unsafe (too small) design rainfall values for large return periods.
 Recently, however, the appropriateness for rainfall of the exponential tail and the Gumbel distribution has been questioned.
-Koutsoyiannis (2004a, 2005a, 2007) discussed several theoretical reasons that favour the Pareto/EV2/Fréchet distribution exponential/EV1/Gumbel case.
+Koutsoyiannis (2004a, 2005a, 2007) discussed several theoretical reasons that favour the Pareto/EV2/Fréchet distribution over the exponential/EV1/Gumbel case.
 By now, several studies have provided empirical evidence supporting the Pareto case ($\xi > 0$).
 Some of them, based on empirical evidence from daily rainfall records worldwide, are explicitly mentioned below:

-1. The data set compiled by Hershfield (1961) with 95 000 station-years, which he used to formulate his PMP method, in the study by Koutsoyiannis (1999), was found consistent with the EV2 distribution with shape parameter $\xi = 0.13$, or slightly varying with the average annual maximum rainfall \overline{h} (in mm) as
+1. The data set compiled by Hershfield (1961) with 95 000 station-years, which he used to formulate his PMP method, was found by Koutsoyiannis (1999) consistent with the EV2 distribution with shape parameter $\xi = 0.13$, or slightly varying with the average annual maximum rainfall \overline{h} (in mm) as

-$$\xi = 0.183 - 0.00049 \,\overline{h} \tag{8.51}$$
+$$\xi = 0.183 - 0.00049 \,\overline{h} \tag{8.52}$$